oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Test Document Upload](./images/task-6/test-pdf-upload.png " ")

-13. Upload all 6 PDF documents ensuring that the **Patient Visit ID** matches the document name that is being uploaded
+13. Upload all 6 PDF documents ensuring that the **Patient Visit ID** matches the document name that is being uploaded.
+Repeat this step for all 6 PDF documents.

     ![Upload all 6 sample documents](./images/task-6/upload-samples.png " ")